Hardware

 Supernode & TNC

-The supernode and TNC modules are the next generation, currently in the development phase and will be released later in 2026, along with the dual band modem.
+The supernode and TNC modules are the next generation, currently in the development phase and is planned to be released in Q4 of 2026.

 Getting Started